john-chapman/john-chapman.github.io/_posts/2017-11-05-pseudo-lens-flare.md

 \IMAGE Ghosts + sampling vectors.

-The number of samples and sample spacing can be exposed as artist-settable parameters.
+The number of samples and sample spacing can be exposed as external controls.

-// \TODO mirror the UVs?
-Or just flip the direction of the sampling vector?
-YES seems to be required.

 {% highlight glsl %}
 vec2 uv = vec2(1.0) - vUv; // flip the texture coordinates